atishelmanch/atishelmanch.github.io/Pages/ATLAS-CMS-Dictionary.md

 [ATLAS](https://atlas.cern/) and [CMS](https://cms.cern/collaboration) are both very cool physics collaborations, whose detectors are based at the [CERN](https://www.home.cern/) [LHC](https://www.home.cern/science/accelerators/large-hadron-collider).
-Their organizations are structurally similar, leading to groups and positions which have similar roles but somewhat different names.
-The purpose of the table below is to translate the same type of group/position between the two collaborations. <br> <br>
+Their organizations are structurally similar, leading to groups, positions, and terms which have similar functions but somewhat different names.
+The purpose of the table below is to translate the names of the similar these similarly functioning terms between the two collaborations. <br> <br>

 <img style="" width="500" alt="ATLAS" title="ATLAS" src="../Documents/ATLAS_eventDisplay.jpeg">      <img style="" width="500" alt="CMS" title="CMS" src="../Documents/CMS_eventDisplay.jpeg">